schapman1974/webguipy/README.md

 ###Environments
 As well this system is designed to run on linux and a windows environment.
 And will include binaries for windows use directly as a service.

+###Development Environment
+Included in this release is an IDE of sorts that was written using the framework itself.
+This IDE will allow for simple modification and previewing of your application.

 #License
 GPLv2